-Porter’s Five Forces Analysis of Nike covers the company’s competitive landscape as well as the factors affecting its sector.
+Nike Porter’s Five Forces analysis covers the company’s competitive landscape as well as the factors affecting its sector.
 The analysis focuses on measuring the company’s position based on forces like threat of new entrants, threat of substitutes, bargaining power of buyers, bargaining power of suppliers and competitive rivalry.

-Nike Five Forces analysis helps to analyze its current position in the market based on multiple internal and external factors like competitors, customers, suppliers (vendors and partners), financial strength, future scope & alternate solutions.
+Five Forces analysis of Nike helps to analyze its current position in the market based on multiple internal and external factors like competitors, customers, suppliers (vendors and partners), financial strength, future scope & alternate solutions.

 Let us start the Nike Porter Five Forces Analysis: